korelinv/SAAT/readme.md

     let a = new Expression().str('Hello ').str('World').render();
 ```

-Each action on expression creates clone ant then modifies it.
+Each action on expression creates clone and then modifies it.
 For example:
 ```javascript
 let one =  new Expression().str('one');